 After about ten minutes, we began our descent.
 In total, we spent 20 minutes up in the air and honestly I was completely shocked I didn't barf all over everyone circling below.
 Perhaps, motion pills would have helped some.
 Also, be sure to check your SD card if you purchase the video and photos.
 My files were never able to open due to an error.

 Off to a new city just as soon as I enjoy a nice breakfast and a cup of café con leche at a super cute spot near my hostel called Al Alma Café.

 With that I was off to the bus station.
 I purchased a ticket to Salento costing 45,000 COP (Colombian Peso) or about $15 US.
 The ride was to begin at 11 a.m. and arrive at 6 p.m. in a medium-sized bus of 18 other passengers.
 The drive was beautiful but jarring.
 Our driver went as fast as humanly possible, weaving in and out of traffic, speeding over cliffs and around sharp corners.
 I was stuck in the very back without any air in 90 degree heat and so happy to arrive in Salento, surprised we made it alive.

-Sugar Cane Hostel offers a cozy home-like residence about a ten minute walk from the craziness of the Poblado area (think Cancun senior spring break).
-Each morning is a serve-yourself breakfast on the rooftop where you can use basic ingredients to whip up coffee, eggs and toast.
+Sugar Cane Hostel offers a cozy home-like atmosphere about a ten minute walk from the craziness of the Poblado area (think Cancun senior spring break).
+Each morning is a serve yourself breakfast on the rooftop where you can use basic ingredients to whip up coffee, eggs and toast.

 If I had one complaint it would be the noise level.
 Although it's really nice to have someone at the door 24 hours a day the only way to enter was a loud buzzer (and I'm talking LOUD).
 I jumped out of bed a few times throughout the night.
-The owner did say he was working on changing the system but who knows.
+The owner did say he was working on changing the system to a quieter one.